Hitchcock Family

 The Hitchcock family plot is the final resting place for Isaac Newton Hitchcock (1834-1912), his wife Susan Isabelle Hopper Hitchcock (1843-1922), and two of their twelve children, John (1874-1886), and William (1872-1911).
 According to descendants, a granddaughter, Stella Irene Randall (1896-1903), may also be buried there.

 The Hitchcock family played an important role in the settling of California.
 Isaac Hitchcock Sr. (ca. 1779-1855), a veteran explorer, outdoorsman, trapper, and trader, was a member and co-guide (along with Caleb Greenwood) of the famous 1844 Stephens-Townsend-Murphy Party, the first pioneer wagon train to successfully cross over the Sierra Nevada into California via the Donner Pass.
-Despite the severe conditions encountered on their six-month journey, Isaac Sr., then 64 years of age, successfully guided his widowed daughter, Elizabeth Hitchcock Patterson, her five children, and others in this fifty-one-member Party to its destination.
+Despite the severe conditions encountered on their six-month journey, Isaac Sr., then 64 years of age, successfully guided his widowed daughter, Elizabeth Hitchcock Patterson, her five children, and others in this fifty-two-member Party to its destination.

 Two years later, in 1846, the third son of Isaac Sr., Sampson Hitchcock (1803-1852), followed in his father’s footsteps, embarking on a 2000-mile journey from Missouri to California.
 Accompanying him was his wife Cynthia Lewis Hitchcock (1809-1846), who perished on the trip, and seven children (aged 4 months to 15 years), including young Isaac Newton Hitchcock.
 At the time of their arrival in what is now Santa Clara County, California was still a Mexican territory in the midst of the Bear Flag Revolt.
 Sampson, along with his father Isaac Sr., enlisted with the Santa Clara County Volunteers and fought in the Mexican War, settling after the conflict for some years in Santa Cruz.
 After the discovery of gold, he moved his family to the Stockton area and remarried in 1851.
 Eight months later, Sampson died at the age of 48.